MicrosoftDocs/VBA-Docs/api/Word.XMLNode.NodeType.md

 ## Remarks

 An **XMLNode** object can be either an XML element or an attribute of an element.
-Use the **NodeType** property to determine which type of node you are working with, so that you do not attempt to perform invalid operations on the node.
+Use the **NodeType** property to determine which type of node you are working with, so that you don't attempt to perform invalid operations on the node.
 For example, the **[Attributes](Word.XMLNode.Attributes.md)** property applies only to element nodes, although it appears in the list of available properties for the **XMLNode** object.

 ## Example